 INVMODE CG

-The line (REF_MOD FILE) from the previous example has been eliminated, switching the inversion into the default mode (reference model is defined in the derivative terms in default mode).
+The line (USE_MREF FALSE) from the previous example has been eliminated, switching the inversion into the default mode (reference model is defined in the derivative terms in default mode).
+It could have been left in and changed to USE_MREF TRUE.

-The result is shown in and it produces a model that has boundaries at the same location as the reference block and thee is even more over-shoot of the conductivity.
+The result is shown in figure 22 and it produces a model that has boundaries at the same location as the reference block and there is even more over-shoot of the conductivity.
 For this example however, putting in the reference model into the derivative terms is stronger information than is justified.
 In most cases, the previous solution, where the reference model was left out of the derivative terms is preferable.